Yu Yi: Su Jun's rebellion

 Yu Yi was described as having an elegant appearance and a deep understanding of statecraft even at a young age.
-In 327, his brother, the regent Yu Liang, came into conflict with the warlord, Su Jun.
+In c.December 327, his eldest brother, the regent Yu Liang, came into conflict with the warlord, Su Jun.
 To defend himself, Yu Liang had Yu Yi defend Shitou with several hundreds of commoners.
-After Jiankang fell in early 328, Yu Yi followed Yu Liang in fleeing to Xunyang to seek Wen Jiao's help.
+After Jiankang fell in early March 328, Yu Yi followed his brothers Yu Liang, Yu Shuyu and Yu Tiao in fleeing to Xunyang to seek Wen Jiao's help.

-After the rebellion was settled in 329, Yu Yi became Tao Kan's Army Advisor and went on to serve a number of positions, eventually reaching Attendant Officer of the Palace Gentlemen.
+After the rebellion was defeated in 329, Yu Yi became Tao Kan's Army Advisor and went on to serve a number of positions, eventually reaching Attendant Officer of the Palace Gentlemen.
 Later, he was transferred to General Who Establishes Might and Prefect of Xiyang (西陽; west of present-day Guangshan County, Henan).
 During his tenure, Yu Yi appeased the people which in turn earned him their reverence.
 Throughout his time in office, Yu Yi was said to be composed and straightforward with his words.